ms-jpq/vim.bench/README.md

 The words typed are _naive tokens_ from parsing current document into (alphanum + "\_") delimited by whitespaces and symbols.

-This tokenization should work fairly well for **c family** of languages, which are widely used.
+This tokenization should work fairly well for **c family** of languages, which are the industry standard.

-The uniform distribution of spaces and lineseps is also generated from the same buffer.
+A uniform distribution of whitespaces is also generated from the same buffer.

-Note. the same seed is used to generate reproducible randomness.

 ### Measurement